-Let these adorable lambs help you find your place at the Easter dinner table.
+Let this adorable Lamb Placecard help you find your place at the Easter dinner table.
 The kids will enjoy making them and the guests will enjoy taking their keepsake home.

 White card stock

 Small ribbon to make a bow for the head

 Begin the lamb craft by clicking here to open up a PDF file of the patterns for the body and head (a new window will open, Adobe Reader required).
 Print this out on white card stock, and then cut out the patterns.

 Next, cut off the heads of cotton swabs.
 If a child is making this craft, be sure an adult does this part.
 Make each cotton swab end about 1/2 inch long.

 Begin gluing the cotton swab tips to the card stock body of the sheep, beginning at the back of the body.
 Then, layer more cotton swabs across the body.
 Use the photos below to guide you.